pablohdzvizcarra/my-software-developer-career/README.md

 ### Programming Change My Life

+##### Day 1177 Create a Facade

+I remember in the microservice world for example if service A needs new functionality for example work with microservice C but microservice C do not have the same communication protocol.
+You need to modify the microservice A to work with this protocol.
+Maybe you do not want to add this new protocol to microservice A at this moment, a Facade microservice can save your life.
+One new microservice only designed to permit the communication between A ↔ B. I don't remember in which book I read about this.
+But today I use this for doing some work.

 ##### Day 1175-1176 Sick

 Yesterday I was sick, I don't work and don't do any code.
 Today I was learning about Java 17 and Tablesaw I am playing with some CSV files to read the data and create Java objects with them.
 I want to continue playing with these things this week and well in 2023 I will start to read some book.
 Java Concurrency maybe.